michellemwangi01/Moringa-Phase1-Wk1-CodeChallenge/README.md

 This will run the program, initiating some prompts for the user to provide the required information.

-## Author
+## Author & License

-This program was written by [Michelle Mwangi] (https://github.com/michellemwangi01/)
+This program was written by and licensed to [Michelle Mwangi] (https://github.com/michellemwangi01/).

-## License

-This project is licensed under the Amirah License